Run/Debug Configuration: PHPUnit

 In this area, specify the unit tests to launch and the command line switches to be passed to the test runner.

-If necessary, click and type the desired switches in the Command Line Options dialog box.
+If necessary, click and type the desired switches in the Command Line Options dialog.
 Type each switch on a new line.
-When you close the dialog box, the specified switches are displayed in the Test runner options text box with spaces as separators.
+When you close the dialog, the specified switches are displayed in the Test runner options field with spaces as separators.

 Command Line area

 The list contains all the currently configured local and remote PHP interpreters.
 Choose one of the configured PHP interpreters from the list, or click and define a new interpreter as described in Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters.

 In this field, specify the options to be passed to the PHP executable file.
 They override the default behavior of the PHP interpreter or ensure that additional activities are performed.

 If necessary, click and type the desired options in the Command Line Options dialog.
 Type each option on a new line.
 When you close the dialog, they are all displayed in the Command line options field with spaces as separators.

 In this field, specify the environment variables be passed to the built-in server.
 See Environment Variables in Apache for details.